Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter1/README.md

 ### Ways of providing admin consent

-There are a number of ways to provide admin consent for an application, and the choice depends on your application needs and preferences.
+A service principal of your multi-tenant app is created via one of the following ways.

+1. When the first user signs-in your app for the first time in a tenant
+2. Manually or programmatically created by a tenant admin using the [`/adminconsent` endpoint](https://docs.microsoft.com/azure/active-directory/develop/v2-admin-consent) or [using the PowerShell command](https://docs.microsoft.com/powershell/azure/create-azure-service-principal-azureps).

 - **Consent on sign-in:**

 This method requires the most minimal setup.
-The only thing needed is a sign-in by an admin account and clicking on the "consent on behalf of your organization" in the EVO screen below:
+The only thing needed is a sign-in by an admin account and clicking on the "consent on behalf of your organization" in the AAD sign-in screen below:

 ![consent](../Misc/ch1_consent_onbehalf.png)